rs-coursera/CleaningDataHW/README.md

 3. From the R prompt run the following command

         source("run_analysis.R")
-4. tidy.csv file will be produced in the working directory
+4. output.txt file will be produced in the working directory

 More Information
 ----------------